Ankama has e-mailed you a security code and you don’t know why.

 - If you do have an Ankama account and play one of our games, the situation is more worrying.
 Someone may well be trying to gain access to your account, possibly in the hopes of stealing it.

 Security codes are sent to activate or deactivate measures designed to protect your Ankama account (Shield and Authenticator).
-If you receive one without having requested it yourself, then “the thief” has your personal information (your account name, your password, your secret answer and access to the e-mail inbox associated with your account).
+If you receive one without having requested it yourself, then “the thief” has your personal information (your login, your password, your secret answer and access to the e-mail inbox associated with your account).
 If the code is being used to deactivate Authenticator, “the thief” has also accessed your mobile device (smartphone or tablet).

 It is essential that you contact Ankama Support immediately.